 Do 150 Minutes of Aerobic Activity

-An essential tip for remaining active during pregnancy is maintaining a proper aerobic routine.
+Maintaining a proper aerobic routine is essential for remaining active during pregnancy.
 Ideally, you want to aim for 150 minutes of moderately intense physical activity a week.

 If you’re new to aerobic exercise, start slowly with as little as five minutes of active time.
 Cardio can bring health benefits no matter how long you do it, and you can increase your intensity over time.
 You can choose from many aerobic options, such as fast walking, swimming, or dancing.

 Supporting your body while doing physical activities matters for nourishment and repair.
 One of the benefits of eating well while pregnant is that it prevents premature birth and reduces the risk of congenital heart defects in your baby.
 So, eating foods that keep you satiated and healthy is essential.
 Some healthy foods include: